Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 As for its applications, OCaml is widely used in academia and research institutions, with many universities like Cornell and Princeton including it in their curriculum to teach functional programming.
 And although OCaml is relatively niche compared to other languages, it has been used in several large-scale industry projects by companies such as Facebook for compilers and static analysis, Jane Street for guaranteeing the correctness of their internal trading systems, Coq for checking mathematical theorems, and Bloomberg for advanced financial derivatives risk management application.

-• All of the courses in this ranking are free or free-to-audit.
+• All of the courses are free or free-to-audit

 • Two of the courses are from universities while the rest are from independent providers.

-The number one OCaml course in this ranking is OCaml Programming: Correct + Efficient + Beautiful from Cornell University.
+The number one OCaml course in this guide is OCaml Programming: Correct + Efficient + Beautiful from Cornell University.

-This free course is my top pick because it is both a textbook and a bite-sized video series.
-This means that you’ll learn not only through comprehensive written explanations and examples, but also through visual demonstrations and coding exercises.
+This free course is both a textbook and a bite-sized video series.
+This means that you’ll learn through comprehensive written explanations with examples, visual demonstrations, and coding exercises.

 The course covers a wide range of topics related to OCaml, including functional programming, correctness and efficiency, data structures, and best software engineering practices.